jlchereau/Kidoju-Help/mobile-guide/basic-guide/create-a-user-profile.md

 > Note: The default theme depends on the operating system \(iOS or Android\).

 You need to select an authentication provider to authenticate with our servers.

->
+No need to worry: we will never user your account to collect data about your friends or post on your timeline on your behalf.
+Anyway, you can check and revoke permissions anytime by clicking on the following links.

 * Google: [https://myaccount.google.com/permissions,](#)
 * Facebook: [https://www.facebook.com/settings?tab=applications](#),